kgateway-dev/community/CHARTER.md

 ### Inclusive

 K8sGateway was initially created by a capable group of engineers with deep experience building proven control planes and proxies but without diverse input this project can never be at its best.
-We strive to build an inclusive community where all good-faith input is appreciated and diverse opinions and contributes are welcomed.
+We strive to build an inclusive community where all good-faith input is appreciated and diverse opinions and contributions are welcomed.

 ### Merit